diskuv/dkml-install-api/contributors/doc/packages/Console.rst

    archive tree.
 2. You can create .tar.gz or .tar.bz2 binary distributions from the archive tree.
-3. You can also use the setup-NAME-VER.exe which has been designed to automatically run ``bin\dkml-install-setup.exe``.
+3. You can also use the *installer* setup-NAME-VER.exe which has been designed to automatically run the *packager* setup.exe.

-Whether manually uncompressing a .tar.gz binary distribution, or letting setup-NAME-VER.exe do it automatically, the original ``bin\dkml-install-setup.exe`` will have full access to the archive tree.
+Whether manually uncompressing a .tar.gz binary distribution, or letting *installer* ``setup-NAME-VER.exe`` do it automatically, the *packager* ``setup.exe`` will have full access to the archive tree.

 That's it for how archives and setup.exe work!

-Go through the remaining documentation to see what the real ``bin\dkml-install-setup.exe`` does, and what goes into a real component.
+Go through the remaining documentation to see what a real *packager* ``setup.exe`` does, and what goes into a real component.